nikhil1raghav/kindle-send/README.md

 ---

 ## Documentation

 `kindle-send` is a command line utility to send files, webpages after converting them to mobi format to your kindle via e-mail.

-Webpages are optimized for viewing on kindle, thanks to [percollate](https://github.com/danburzo/percollate).
+Webpages are optimized for viewing on kindle, thanks to [go-readability](https://github.com/go-shiori/go-readability)

+An epub is created from a url, then mailed to the kindle.
+Amazon converts that epub into azw3 for viewing on kindle.

+So you can use kindle-send, even if you're using a different ereader like Kobo and Remarkable if it supports pushing ebooks via email.